The Truth About Sex After 50

 Myth: Masturbation diminishes your ability to enjoy sex with a partner

 Fact: Masturbation can increase sexual pleasure, both with and without a partner.
-For women, it helps keep vaginal tissues moist and elastic and boosts hormone levels, which fuels sex drive.
+For women, it helps keep vaginal tissues moist and elastic and boosts hormone levels, which fuels sex drive, says the National Women’s Health Network.
 For men, it helps maintain erectile response.

 Find out how kegel exercises can benefit both women and men.

 Myth: A man’s inability to get an erection is most likely the result of an emotional problem